Utilities Operator I

 Sufficient physical ability to perform moderate to heavy lifting; standing and walking for prolonged periods of time; climbing, balancing, stooping, kneeling, crouching and operating motorized equipment.

 See in the normal visual range with or without correction; vision sufficient to read computer screens and printed documents and to operate equipment.

 Hear in the normal audio range with or without correction.

 Ability to calculate figures and amounts, such as percentages, area, circumference, and volume.
 Able to apply concepts of basic algebra and geometry.

 Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Able to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 DRUG FREE WORKPLACE:

-The successful candidate will be required to have a urinalysis for drug and alcohol screening in accordance with the Tribe’s Drug Free Workplace Policy.
+The successful candidate will be required to have a urinalysis for drug and alcohol screening in accordance with the SIT Drug Free Workplace policy.

-Submit application packets including a resume and cover letter to Contact, Human Resources for more information: 360-432-3865.
+Submit. application packets including a resume and cover letter to Contact, Human Resources for more information: 360-432-3865.